-- Adaptability factors (such as ability to retrain)
+- Adaptability factors (such as the ability to retrain)

 Eligibility: Language skills

 Applicants must have reasonable proficiency in English, or French, or both languages.
-To prove this applicants must provide test results from:
+To prove these applicants must provide test results from:

 - The Canadian English Language Proficiency Index Program (CELPIP)